tridactyl/tridactyl/doc/amo.md

 press:

 - You want to open a new tab?
 Hit `t`.
 - You want to follow that link?
 Hit `f` and type the displayed label.
+(Note: hint characters should be typed in lowercase.)
 - You want to go to the bottom of the page?
 Hit `G`.
 Or the top? `gg`.
 - You want to focus the text field on Wikipedia to search for another term? `gi`.
 - Switch to the next tab? `gt`.